BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 • Deemed Supply

-• Supply
+• Drug Supply

 DRUG POSSESSION

 This means police can just arrest you for having any ‘prohibited substance’ listed in Schedule 1 of the DMTA, whether you planned on using the drugs or you were just holding them for a friend, as long as you have custody and control over the drugs, anyone can be charged.
+However, if you are found with only a small quantity of a prohibited drug, the penalties may be less severe, and you may be subject to on-the-spot fines or reduced legal consequences.

 DEEMED SUPPLY

-A Deemed Supply charge can be faced by an individual that is found with a quantity of drugs that exceeds the legally defined threshold for personal use.
+A Deemed Supply charge can be faced by an individual who is found with a quantity of drugs that exceeds the legally defined threshold for personal use.
 This means that the law assumes an intention to supply even if there is no additional evidence to support the supplying of drugs.

 Section 29 of the Drug Misuse and Trafficking Act 1985 (NSW) makes this an offence.
 So what is considered ‘deemed supply’?
 The provision explains that as long as you were in fact in possession of a prohibited drug which is not less than a trafficable quantity and the accused had knowledge of this, then the offence of ‘possession taken to be for supply’ can easily be established.